Interference of light (Introduction)

 The superposition principle state that when two or more waves travelling through a medium, superimpose on one another, a new wave is formed which has a resultant displacement at any instant equal to the vector sum of the displacements due to individual waves at that instant.

-where interference of light are the function of time and space
+where are the function of time and space

 INTERFERENCE OF LIGHT WAVE